MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/microsoftml/microsoftml-package.md

 ## How to use MicrosoftML for R

-The **MicrosoftML** module is installed as part of Microsoft Machine Learning Server when you add R to your installation.
+The **MicrosoftML** module is installed as part of Microsoft Machine Learning Server or SQL Server Machine Learning Server when you add R to your installation.
 It is also installed with the pretrained machine learning models.
 You can use any R IDE to write R script calling functions in **MicrosoftML**, but the script must run on a computer having our interpreters and libraries.

 ## Functions by category